AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/cnnxt-mgmt/assign-roles-groups.md

 6. Select the type of role:

     - Select Service role if you want to assign a functional role to the group
-    - Select Account role if you want to assign an administrative role (giving users and/or groups access to administer your AVEVA Connect account).
+    - Select Account role if you want to assign an administrative role (giving users and/or groups access to administer your AVEVA Connect account)

-7. If you have selected Service role, select the required service and folder from the Service and Folder lists.
+7. If you have selected **Service role**, select the required service and folder from the **Service** and **Folder** lists.

-8. Select the required role from the Role list.
+8. Select the required role from the **Role** list.

 9. Select the required groups to assign this role.
 You can select multiple groups at once.
 You can search for the group names by typing a few letters in the **Enter group name(s)** field.